WHAT ARE INTERLOCKING GARAGE TILES? WHAT'S THE DIFFERENCE & WHICH ARE THE BEST?

-When in the market to purchase tiles for your garage or business floor, weíd first like to say that you should be suspicious of any website that is dispensing expert advice that accepts ads from various vendors.
-More often than not their advice is skewed to favor their advertisers.
-ArmorGarage doesn't accept any ads.
+When in the market to purchase tiles for your garage or business floor, weíd first like to say that you should be suspicious of any website that is dispensing expert advice about installing Porcelain Tiles or carpeting in your garage.
+These are not garage flooring products.

 Being so stiff and brittle, polypropylene garage tiles cannot bend and mold themselves to the contour of the floor such as solid PVC tiles do.
 This creates stress points where your slab has a high spot or low spot.
 If you could put a camera under there and watch what happens to brittle plastic tiles as your car drives over them.
 You would see the tiles flex up and down at these high and low spots.
 We all know what happens to any material when itís bent up and down continuously in the same spot.
 Itís not a matter of if, itís just a matter of when it breaks.
 When it breaks is just a matter of the type of material, the more brittle a material is the faster it snaps.
 No garage floor or concrete floor for that matter is perfectly flat, there are always high spots and low spots that are not perceptible normally but if you place a flat stiff brittle material over it you would see it teeter totter over a high spot which eventually becomes a break point.
 The unbending rigid plastic tiles also cause their flimsy Peg & Loop connectors to pop in and out of each other.
 So as you drive your car over them, this causes another issue called tile rattle noise.
 Suddenly your floor sounds like a Pop Corn machine as the Pegs pop in and out of their corresponding loops.
 Aside from the popping sounds the constant popping in and out of the connectors causes them to eventually fail.
 As they start to fail you will see a shift in your tile floor, you will also start to see widening gaps between the tiles.
 Suddenly you have grout lines in your plastic tiled floor.
 Not a good development!